patchew-project/qemu/docs/interop/vhost-user.rst

   :request payload: ``u64``
   :reply payload: N/A

+.. admonition:: Deprecated

-  When the ``VHOST_USER_PROTOCOL_F_STATUS`` protocol feature has been successfully negotiated, this message is submitted by the front-end to notify the back-end with updated device status as defined in the Virtio specification.
+  This is no longer used.
+Used to be sent by the front-end to notify the back-end with updated device status as defined in the Virtio specification.

+  However, its purpose in vhost-user was never well-defined; for example, how or if it would replace VHOST_USER_RESET_DEVICE, or how it integrates with the feature negotiation phase.
+Therefore, implementations in practice were less than strict in how the status value was handled, which means there was actually no protocol between front-end and back-end on the use of the status value.

+  For resetting, use VHOST_USER_RESET_DEVICE instead.
+For feature negotiation with acknowledgment from the device, use VHOST_USER_SET_FEATURES with the :ref:`REPLY_ACK <reply_ack>` feature instead.

 ``VHOST_USER_GET_STATUS``
   :id: 40